psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 The complainant then said—I am the wife of August Jager, a German.
 My husband works for Mr. Rands.
 Last Thursday week I took some work home to Mr. Rands' shop, and went in three times for the money.
 He said he had no change and could not pay me, and abused me.
 I told him my husband wanted the money.

 Cross-examined by Mr. Beckingsale—I work with my husband at the trade.
 We have been making slippers for Mr. Rands.
 He only paid 6d. for making a pair of slippers.
-[Mr. Rands : I give them 3s. a dozen more than they get in London.]
-He did complain to them about a pair being made bad, but how could he expect them made better for sixpence ?
+[Mr. Rands: I give them 3s. a dozen more than they get in London.]
+He did complain to them about a pair being made bad, but how could he expect them made better for sixpence?
 He did not say he would not pay me till I got him the last my husband had that belonged to him.
 He said he had no change.

 George Frederick Mills, a little boy, was then called by Mr. Beckingsale and stated that he was in the shop all three times when the complainant was there, and that Mr. Rands did not make use of any such language that mentioned the complainant.
 The case was then dismissed.